One Part Hybrid

 **Typical values for electrical properties on our high end products are: Dielectric constant@1MHz: 9 and Volume resistivity: 1013Ω*cm

 **Lower conductivity materials have much lower filler content and therefore have even higher volume resistivity which makes them more insulative.

-You can but you most likely don't want to.
+Can I use One part hybrid for Vertical mounting?You can but you most likely don't want to.
 One part gap fillers are easily dispensable and reworkable while also requiring no mixing, additional curing or low temperature storage.

 The no cure nature of the fully cross linked one part thermal gel results in relatively lower adhesion, making it less ideal for vertical applications.
 This changes when screws or clamps are involved in the assembly.
 In that case it can be a proper and effective solution.
 Otherwise we will suggest to take a look at our Two part thermal gap fillers, ideal for vertical application.